 (viii) Any additional information regarding other health insurance coverage the child may have, including third-party liability.

-(b) Enter into SACWIS the Ohio medicaid effective date and an "active" status on the ICPC/ICAMA screen for the Consolidated Omnibus Budget Reconciliation Act (COBRA) AA that authorizes medical coverage.
+(b) Enter into SACWIS the Ohio medicaid effective date and an "active" status on the ICPC/ICAMA screen for the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) AA that authorizes medical coverage.

 (c) Provide written notification to the responsible Title XIX medical authority in the state from where the child moved of the effective date Ohio Title XIX medical coverage will begin.